anmiles/youtube-likes-downloader/README.md

 1. Manual download
 	- Run `npm start` manually.
 If needed, it will interact with you to retrieve credentials if you still didn't run `npm run login` in advance

+## Adding manually

+- `npm add <profile>` to manually add video that cannot be downloaded by this app.
+Video should be downloaded in other way, this command just creates all needed files in output directory.

 ## Validating

 - `npm run check` to just validate all filenames